rails/rails/guides/source/4_2_release_notes.md

 *   The way `assert_select` works has changed; specifically a different library is used to interpret css selectors, build the transient DOM that the selectors are applied against, and to extract the data from that DOM.
 These changes should only affect edge cases.
 Examples:
-    *  Values in attribute selectors may need to be quoted if they contain non-alphanumeric characters
+    *  Values in attribute selectors may need to be quoted if they contain non-alphanumeric characters.
-    *  DOMs built from HTML source containing invalid HTML containing improperly nested elements may differ
+    *  DOMs built from HTML source containing invalid HTML with improperly nested elements may differ.
-    *  If the data selected contains entities, the value selected for comparison used to be raw (example: `AT&amp;T`), and now is evaluated (example: `AT&T`)
+    *  If the data selected contains entities, the value selected for comparison used to be raw (e.g. `AT&amp;T`), and now is evaluated (e.g. `AT&T`).

 Action View